 For example, one of the AI models is for customer insights which takes into account preferences, previous purchases, price sensitivity (based on promotions and price changes) etc. to predict the experience that will maximize customer experience and hence commerce potential.
 The model can also create a seamless transition between online and in-store activity.

 However, AI models must also be used to yield real benefits.
-Using digital engineering with APIs and sometimes RPA, Ignitho’s solution then takes these insights and helps you integrate them with your online (e.g., commerce portal etc.) and offline (e.g., email marketing, etc.) customer engagement channels.
+Using digital engineering with APIs and sometimes RPA, Ignitho’s cdp for retail solution then takes these insights and helps you integrate them with your online (e.g., commerce portal etc.) and offline (e.g., email marketing, etc.) customer engagement channels.

 Supply Chain Use Case